dojot/dojot/subscription-engine/kafka-ws/README.md

 ### **Connecting to the service**

-The connection is done via pure websockets using the URI `/kafka-ws/v1/topics/:topic`.
+The connection is done via pure websockets using the URI `/api/v1/topics/:topic`.
 It is also possible to pass conditional and filter options as part of the URI.
-In the following sections, it is explained in details how to compose the URI to retrieve filtered and/or partial data from a given topic.
+In the following sections, it is explained in details how to compose the URI to retrieve filtered and/or partial data from a given topic.<br>
+*Note*: When the component is behind the API Gateway of the dojot platform, it must be accessed through the URI: `/kafka-ws/v1/topics/:topic`.

 If you want to jump for a full client example, see the [examples](./examples) directory.